Instructions

 Browser & Operating System Compatibility

-BASys2 Visualizer has been tested on all on MacOS, Linux, and Windows.
+BASys2 Visualizer has been tested on MacOS, Linux, and Windows.

 Disclaimer